 I recently had the opportunity to interview Twin Peaks Season 2 cast member Ian Buchanan (Dick Tremayne).
-Ian was gracious with his time and we were able to discuss several of the many projects he’s worked on throughout his career, his memories of the cast and crew he’s worked with, funny stories from the set of Twin Peaks and a lot more.
-Hope you enjoy reading this interview!
+Ian was gracious with his time, and we were able to discuss several of the many projects he’s worked on throughout his career, his memories of the cast and crew he’s worked with, funny stories from the set of Twin Peaks and a lot more.
+I hope you enjoy reading this interview!

 Memories of Miguel Ferrer: Miguel was a very special man.
 He came from a great family.
 I had a great time working with him.
 We traveled together several times on different promotional stuff and we just had a wonderful time.
 Very special memories of him; he was quite a wonderful human being and unique gentleman.

 Differences between day time and nighttime soaps: The pacing (is the big difference).
-Even the soap operas that are still around now—I’ve been on two of the surviving ones over the past 6 months.
+Even the soap operas that are still around now—I’ve been on two of the surviving ones over the past six months.
 One is a one hour show that does 120 pages a day and the other is a half hour show that does 60 or 70 pages a day.
 It’s very exciting actually but you just really have to know it and hit the ground running.
 There’s no time or space for discovery or discussion really.
-With a nighttime show there’s generally time between blocking and lighting there’s generally time to chat, run dialogue and think about it or talk about it.
+With a nighttime show, there’s generally the time between blocking and lighting.
+There’s generally time to chat, run dialogue and think about it or talk about it.
 That’s the only difference is the pacing.
-Having said that, I can’t imagine doing Game of Thrones and doing one of those episodes in 9 or 10 days or something.
-It’s mind blowing.
+Having said that, I can’t imagine doing Game of Thrones and doing one of those episodes in nine or ten days or something.
+It’s mind-blowing.
 The content is so incredibly rich and involved that I can’t even conceive of that.

 What is Dick Tremayne doing in 2017?: That’s funny.
 I do have an answer for that.
 Someone asked me this recently – I’m not sure if it was printed or not though.
 I said that he was running the “Dicks and Dolls” modeling agency out of a little satellite office.
 (Laughs) That’s what I think he’s doing.